ahmadreza011/Digital-Communications/README.md

 ## Advancded Communications

-This folder contains the computer assignemnts designed for Advanced Communications:
+This folder contains the computer assignemnts designed for the Advanced Communications course:

 - HW1: An overview of stochastic processes, low-pass and band signals
 - HW2: Coherent and non-coherent recievers for digital modulations